analogdevicesinc/meta-adi/meta-adi-xilinx/README.md

 petalinux-build
 ```

-When running the `petalinux-config --get-hw-description=<path to hdf file>`, a configuration menu will come up.
+When running the `petalinux-config --get-hw-description=<path to xsa file>`, a configuration menu will come up.
 Go to Yocto Settings->User layers and add the meta-adi-xilinx and meta-adi-core layers.

 ![alt text](images/petalinux_config.png "Yocto Layers")